Tribes concerned about resident health, governor demands checkpoints be removed

 Having the checkpoints also allows tribes to pinpoint exactly when the virus got there and who it came from.

-At the checkpoints, officials take down phone numbers, so they are able to contact the people that have been in and out of the reservation if an outbreak happens.
+At the checkpoints, officials take down phone numbers, so they are able to contact the people that have been in and out of the reservation.

 “If it does come we will be able to track it because we have learned when you deal with the virus its best to try to isolate it as soon as possible contain it and definitely don’t allow it to spread,” states the chairman.